ckenaston/ckenaston.github.io/pages/teaching.md

 ## Philosophy

 In my classroom, both _what_ we are learning and _how_ we are learning matters.
-My first priority as a teacher is to create a learning environment where students feel that they belong.
-I design courses so that students engage diverse media and perspectives, and I work to cultivate community and active learning in the classroom.
-These techniques help students learn, as one put it, “To always reflect on the historical path that has shaped many aspects of our lives today, to think of events as a contingent process and to learn from the past in building the future.”
-My goal is that any course I teach will be a small step on a student’s lifelong journey of becoming a deep thinker and responsible citizen.
+My top priority is to cultivate an inclusive and democratic learning community where students feel that they belong.
+Students should expect to be active participants in everything from discussion and activities to co-creating the syllabus and class policies.
+My goal is that any course I teach will be part of a student’s lifelong journey of becoming a deep thinker and a responsible citizen of the world.
+I want students to learn, as one recently put it, “To always reflect on the historical path that has shaped many aspects of our lives today, to think of events as a contingent process and to learn from the past in building the future.”
+My goal is that any course I teach will be part of a student’s lifelong journey of becoming a deep thinker and a responsible citizen of the world.

 ## Publications about Teaching

 “[With Care and Context](https://hybridpedagogy.org/with-care-and-context/),” _Hybrid Pedagogy_, June 17, 2021.
 In this article, I reflect on viewing lynching photographs as an undergraduate student and how my thinking about the merits of teaching with such images has evolved over time.

 ## Sample Syllabi

+This is the syllabus I used for "[U.S. History from Colonial to the Present](https://docs.google.com/document/d/1MTiYBR8Lqm0o2uEInAVScEpDKke36MELA-LVOB_RyzY/edit?usp=sharing)," a course I taught at Randolph College in the fall of 2022.

 This is the syllabus I used for "[American History Since 1865](https://docs.google.com/document/d/1vT8PyDJp56nDRcqXNjMallt9QP1kxwRjxRUB3idqA68/edit?usp=sharing)," a course I taught at the University of Virginia during the summer of 2021.